ESR76/esr76.github.io/_posts/2023-06-30-graduation-ucsd.md

 ---
 layout: post
-title: "NEED PHOTOS: I've Graduated from UC San Diego!"
+title: "I've Graduated from UC San Diego!"
 ---

 As I've given away in the title, I am so honored to announce that about two weeks ago on June 18, 2023, I graduated from UC San Diego with a Bachelor's in Data Science from UC San Diego (more specifically, [the Halicioglu Data Science Institute / HDSI](https://datascience.ucsd.edu/){:target="_blank"}) and a bonus minor in Biological Sciences.